Skip to Main Content

 Enter a reason for the embargo in the field (e.g. NDA, publisher policy, etc.) if required.
 This is useful for people who are viewing the public metadata record.

-If users can contact you about your research while the files are embargoed, provide information on how to request for access, e.g. contact information of the Principal Investigator.
+If users can contact you about your research during the embargo, provide access request details, such as the Principal Investigator's contact information.

 Creating Private Links